If you're choosing an obijime...

 You don't need that much force.

-The obijime hand-assembled by skilled craftsmen is sure to tie well!
+The obijime is hand-assembled by skilled craftsmen,

-However, this is also a personal feeling.
+However, this is just a personal feeling.

 It said "it will tighten well" but it doesn't tighten.

-While respecting your favorite color
+While cherishing your favorite color,